AdityaNikhil/DS-Job-ready-with-me/1. SQL & DB Design/README.md

+# Key Takeaways
+Here I'll be covering all the points that I found useful and important to remember for future references.

+### Track 2
 1. Benefits of **filtering data**,
    1. Reduce the time it takes to run the query
    2. Reduces the strain on the client application